-ALIA Students and New Graduates Group is looking for people to join our group as Regional Coordinators in Victoria and the Northern Territory.
+ALIA Students and New Graduates Group is looking for people to join our group as Regional Coordinators in Victoria and Australian Capital Territory.

 Are you enthusiastic and passionate about our profession?
 Are you looking for a way to contribute to the GLAMR community?
 Do you want to meet new people and strengthen your professional network?
 Then becoming an ALIA Regional Coordinator is right up your alley!

 As an ALIA SNGG Regional Coordinator, you will have the opportunity to:

 - become part of a national group that is passionate about assisting new information professionals in their careers;

 - organise and facilitate a wide range of social and professional events;

 - establish and expand your professional network by liaising with the professional community.

 Plus, you can add the role to your resume/ CV and demonstrate your active engagement in the profession!

 Note: This is a volunteer role, and you need to be an ALIA member to be a Coordinator.
 Grab a discounted student rate!